Dumsor Fears: Three Power Plants Facing Imminent Shutdown Over $259 Million Debt

 Herbert Krapa appointed substantive energy minister

-The Sunon Asoli Power Plant has already shut down due to the failure of the Electricity Company of Ghana to settle a huge debt.
+The Sunon Asogli Power Plant has already shut down due to the Electricity Company of Ghana's failure to settle a huge debt.

-According to Sunon Asogli, the non-payment of the debt left them in a tight financial state, making them unable to fund operations.
+According to Sunon Asogli, the non-payment had left them in a tight financial state, making them unable to fund operations.

 The power producer also called on the Finance Ministry to intervene and find a solution as soon as possible.